jainhitesh9998/CarND-PID-Control-Project/README.md

 ### Effects of P,I,D parameters.
 *  P stands for Proportional Gain coefficient.
 P is proportional to the cte .
 The steering angle can be calculated by multiplying -Kp with the cte.
 The major inconvenience withj using only P parameter is the oscillating movement of the car.
 * D stands for differential gain, this parameter is the derivative of the cte, for this project D is calculated as (prev_cte - current_cte)  / (delta_t) with delta_t  taken 1.
 D dampens the oscillation which occurs due to only using P parameter, thus resulting in a smoother motion.
 *  I stands for Integral Gain.
-This parameter is used to remove the residual cte left in the system , It also removes bias if it exists in  the system.
+This parameter is used to remove the residual cte or the bais in the system, it is the summation of all previous cte.

 ` total error = - p_error * Kp - i_error * Ki - d_error * Kd  `